eauchy/30-days-of-data/README.md

 # 30-days-of-data
-For the past few months, I have studied multivariate analysis, coding foundations, data mining techniques, NLP and etc. I decide to take a 30 days challenge for myself doing whatever I want to do with data for the purpose of solidifying my foundations in data analytics/science.
+In the past few months, I have studied multivariate analysis, coding foundations, data mining techniques, NLP and etc. I decide to take a 30 days challenge for myself doing whatever I want to do with data for the purpose of solidifying my foundations in data analytics/science.